 You need to meet certain requirements in order to qualify for the child tax credit, and these requirements including the following:

-- Your child must live with you for at least half of the year.
+- Your children must live with you for more than half of the tax year; and

 How much of the child tax credit do you get per child?